 - Gordon Manor

 - Linton Oaks

-The Alachua County Health Department and SWAG meet our area’s health needs by providing pediatric and adult primary care, full-service dental care, and an office for the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
-The clinic sees about 600 patients each month and is currently open for COVID-19 testing.
+Since 2015, the Alachua County Health Department and SWAG have offered health services at a clinic in the Linton Oaks neighborhood.
+In particular, residents can access pediatric and adult primary care, full-service dental care, a Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) office.
+The clinic sees about 600 patients each month and is open for COVID-19 testing.